kbmsg/lotus-evangelist/README.md

 Use it over here: https://kbmsg.github.io/lotus-evangelist<p>

+v74 Now with brighter visual background colors.
+And a better review process.
+Review button appears next to Visuals in the action row once a post is generated.
+Click it, and a panel opens below with four scores, Hook, Controversy, Close, and Signal, each rated Strong / Needs Work / Weak in color-coded chips.
+Below the scores are 2-4 specific actionable suggestions pointing to the exact line that needs fixing.<p>
 v72 Tightened up language, and conclusions.
 Updated categories and mapping.
 Asked it not to write like a lame mba professor. <p>
 V69 Added non-profit to a day of the week and excluded more fake AI verbiage<p>
 v68 Be more critical of posts when writing better hooks and purpose<p>